Willian José and Ana Carolina, TOP couple

 The Real Sociedad forward has been in the sights of FC Barcelona as a possible substitute for Dembélé.
-With the winter market closed and given the economic difficulties involved in the operation, it seems that the Brazilian will continue the rest of the season under the command of Imanol Alguacil.
+With the winter market closed and given the economic difficulties posed by the operation, it seems that the Brazilian will continue the rest of the season under the command of Imanol Alguacil.
 However, the popularity and cache of Porto Alegre has increased considerably.

 Apart from sporting issues and his 70 million clause, the young man, 28, stands out for his elegant as well as masculine demeanor.